What is the course about?

 When I've finished, what course can I do next?

-You may also be interested in Clarinet choir (occasional short course), City Lit wind ensemble,
+You may also be interested in Flute and clarinet choir (occasional short course), City Lit wind ensemble,

-Chamber music ensembles, or one of City Lit's many Musicianship or Music Appreciation courses.
+Chamber music: advanced, or one of City Lit's many Music history, Musicianship or Music theory courses.

 General information and advice on courses at City Lit is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.